Does this test have other names?

-Your doctor will also order a Western blot test if your ELISA test is positive.
-Your doctor may also order viral load testing if he or she suspects you have an acute HIV infection.
+Your healthcare provider will also order a Western blot test if your ELISA test is positive.
+Your provider may also order viral load testing if he or she suspects you have an acute HIV infection.

 What do my test results mean?

-Depending on your results, your doctor may suggest that you speak with an HIV counselor.
+Depending on your results, your healthcare provider may suggest that you speak with an HIV counselor.